tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewLiDARModel/index.md

 # Add new LiDAR
-RGL Unity Plugin comes with a number of the most popular LiDARs model definitions and [ready-to-use prefabs](../../../UserGuide/ProjectGuide/Components/Sensors/Lidar/#prefabs).
-However, there is a way to create your custom LiDAR.
+`RGLUnityPlugin` (`RGL`) comes with a number of the most popular *LiDARs* model definitions and [ready-to-use prefabs](../../../UserGuide/ProjectGuide/Components/Sensors/Lidar/#prefabs).
+However, there is a way to create your custom *LiDAR*.
 This section describes how to add a new *LiDAR* model that works with `RGL`, then create a prefab for it and add it to the scene.

 !!! warning "Supported LiDARs"
     Not all lidar types are supported by `RGL`.
 Unfortunately, in the case of `MEMs` *LiDARs*, there is a non-repetitive phenomenon - for this reason, the current implementation is not able to reproduce their work.